 File > Export in Registry Editor, I tried both normal (actual) version of

-.reg file and compatibility one ("old" Windows NT/95 version).
+.reg file and compatibility one (“old” Windows NT/95 version).
 No effect.
-I googled for a 30 seconds and found out a piece of software called PuTTY Session Manager (PSM) (here you have a direct download page's link).
+I googled for a 30 seconds and found out a piece of software called PuTTY Session Manager (PSM) (here you have a direct link to version 0.50, the latest one available as of writing this).

 You can use it to export PuTTy’s sessions to a